On Busy Draft Night, Baltimore Ravens Select Notre Dame S Kyle Hamilton, Iowa C Tyler Linderbaum; Deal 'Hollywood' Brown

 — Hollywood Brown (@Primetime_jet) April 29, 2022

+“Anytime a teammate is potentially getting traded, it’s something that’s hard for the players to understand at times,” he said.
+“But, I think, in the end, it happens, it’s part of the business.”

-In a message to Ravens fans, Hamilton said he was ready to get to work.
+In a video addressing Ravens fans, Hamilton said he was ready to get to work.

 “Baltimore’s the spot.
 I mean, great defense all around for the past however many years, I’m excited to add to it,” he said.
 “Let’s win a Super Bowl ring.”